-We will start with this first because we can get the electronics tested and working before we install it in our machine.
+We will start with the electronics first because we can get this tested and working before we install it in our machine.
 It’s good to know it all working if you just purchased the parts.
 If we did the mechanical first it could be a while before we notice a problem with the electronics

 I’ve spent a considerable amount of time researching and testing the electronic components and have used the same stepper motors as my Anet A8 3d printer.
 This helps to keep the cost down.